 In response to the dramatic impact of COVID-19 on many of Long Island’s communities, Project Safety Net has developed online groups to support the needs of its clients and to provide safe environments for connecting and sharing.

-Project Safety Net NY ‘s virtual groups are on a summer break and commence in September.
+Project Safety Net NY ‘s virtual groups are on a break, we’ll have more information coming soon.

 CHRONIC ILLNESS | MENTAL HEALTH | SUBSTANCE USE